CuBoulder/lil_shrugger/README.md

 ## Running Tests

 Running tests will require a couple of manual steps until they are worked into the test runner command.
 You will need to start up the test API and load the fixture data before running any tests.

-The testing documentation resides in the test folder README.md: ...link
+The testing documentation is being developed currently and will reside in the wiki.
+For now, you can look to the [active PR for fixing automated testing](https://github.com/CuBoulder/lil_shrugger/pull/373/files#diff-c30ff793110b0960f76bb3854af6f5a8R1) to find out more.

 ## Notes